SedanaYoga/rps-game/README.md

 ## Usage

-You can run it by opening `index.html` file or creating Live Server via VSCode extensions instead
+You can run it by opening `index.html` file or creating Live Server via VSCode extensions instead, then click `Play Game` button since the game is merged to the previous challenge.

 <p align="right">(<a href="#top">back to top</a>)</p>